windoze/esparrier/README.md

 ## Build for other ESP32S3 boards

+* The release page provides pre-built binaries for some ESP32S3 boards, you can use them directly if your board is listed.
+    * Generic ESP32S3 boards with native USB-OTG port, the indicator feature is unavailable, and the clipboard feature is disabled as well.
+    * [M5Atom S3 Lite](https://docs.m5stack.com/en/core/AtomS3%20Lite), the SmartLED feature and the clipboard feature are enabled.
+    * [M5Atom S3](https://docs.m5stack.com/en/core/AtomS3), the clipboard feature are enabled, and the indicator shows emoji animations on the built-in LCD screen.
+    * [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/), the led is used as the indicator, and the clipboard feature is disabled due to the lack of a user button.

 * It's recommended to erase the flash before the first time flashing the binary to the board, you can do this with `esptool.py` or `cargo-espflash`:
     ```bash
     # With cargo-espflash